 If you do not have a locking mailbox, take outgoing mail to the post office or utilize mail drop-off boxes; also promptly remove new mail.
 If you’re going away for an extended period of time, request a vacation hold on your mail.
-If you are ordering new checks or credit/debit cards, ask to pick them up at your bank or post office instead of sending them to your home (again, unless you have a locking mailbox.)
+If you are ordering new checks or credit/debit cards, ask to pick them up at your bank or post office instead of sending them to your home (again, unless you have a locking mailbox).

 Only carry what you need.

 Your purse and wallet are relatively easy targets for people wanting to steal identities.
-When heading out only take the identification, credit card, and debit card that you need.
+When heading out, take only the identification, credit card, and debit card that you need.
 Keep everything else safe at home.
 You can even purchase wallets that are made to block identity thieves’ RFID scanners.
-For more information on the best and worst things to carry with you in your wallet check out this blog post To Keep or Not to Keep (in Your Wallet) – That Is the Question.
+For more information on the best and worst things to carry with you in your wallet, check out this blog post To Keep or Not to Keep (in Your Wallet) — That Is the Question.

 Keeping Your Information Secure Online